Addisonbean/gcmod/README.md

 rebuild    Rebuilds a ROM.
 ```

-You can also pass `-h` or `--help` after any of these subcommands to see their usage.
+You can also pass `--help` after any of these subcommands to see their usage.

 ```
-$ gcmod info -h
+$ gcmod info --help
 gcmod-info
 Display information about the ROM.

 USAGE:
-    gcmod info [OPTIONS] <rom_path>
+    gcmod info [FLAGS] [OPTIONS] <rom_path>

 FLAGS:
-    -h, --help       Prints help information
+        --help       Prints help information
+    -h, --hex        Displays numbers in hexadecimal.
     -V, --version    Prints version information

 OPTIONS:
     -o, --offset <offset>      Print information about whichever section is at the given offset.
     -s, --section <section>    Print information about a given section of the ROM.  [possible values: header, dol, fst, apploader]